 Is there room for another private cloud maker in the market right now?
 Cloud.com thinks so.
-It's one of a herd of similar companies promising to do the same thing -- turn virtualized servers into a self-service, on-demand
+It's one of a herd of similar companies promising to do the same thing -- turn virtualized servers into a self-service, on-demand and metered computing environment like Amazon Web Services or Rackspace Cloud Servers -- only inside your company.

 The list of competitors is long and includes Platform, Enomaly, Surgient, Eucalyptus and Abiquo, to name a few.
 Analysts say none of these firms are likely to achieve market dominance any time soon.
 Sean Hackett, director of cloud computing research at the 451 group, said the essential problem is they all promise a lot but are only one piece of the private cloud puzzle.